 - Periodic simulations

-But attacks don’t follow that schedule - they happen continuously, across different channels, with evolving tactics.
+But attacks don’t follow that schedule.
+They happen continuously, across different channels, with evolving tactics.

 So even if training is effective at the moment it’s delivered, its influence fades between those moments while risk continues to accumulate.